mikeoleary/mikeoleary.github.io/docs/_posts/2023-11-01-how-i-deploy-ocp.md

   ssh-rsa xxx...yyy imported-openssh-key #use your own key here to allow you to access the ec2 instances created with ssh.
 {% endhighlight %}

-{:start="4"}
+{:start="5"}
-3. Download some binaries from Red Hat here: [https://cloud.redhat.com/openshift/install/aws/user-provisioned](https://cloud.redhat.com/openshift/install/aws/user-provisioned). <br/>You can choose to get the installer for Mac OS or Linux, and the CLI can be downloaded for Mac, Linux, or Windows.
+5. Download two binaries from Red Hat here: [https://cloud.redhat.com/openshift/install/aws/user-provisioned](https://cloud.redhat.com/openshift/install/aws/user-provisioned). <br/>You can choose to get the installer for Mac OS or Linux, and the CLI can be downloaded for Mac, Linux, or Windows.
 * Download the installer (UPI – User provisioned Infrastructure)
 * Also, you'll need to download the client CLI from the same URL above.
 This gets installed on your laptop and you use it to interact with Openshift.